 , a major tributary of Indus River

 .
-It is one of the fastest flowing rivers of India
+The Chandrabaga River is one of the fastest flowing rivers of India.

 before it meets with Purna River on the border of Amravati District and Akola district

-Bhuleshwari River is a chief tributary of Chandrabhaga River that meets it just before Daryapur.
-Sapan River and Bichan River flowing through Achalpur and Paratwada are other affluent streams of Chandrabhaga River.
+The Bhuleshwari River is a chief tributary of Chandrabhaga River that meets it just before Daryapur.
+Some of the other affluent streams of Chandrabhaga River are the Sapan and Bichan rivers that flow through Achalpur and Paratwada respectively.

 , which is popularly called as Chandrabhaga at Pandharpur.